 We used small transparent images of the sets inside the windows, so that when the camera got close to the model it appeared that you could see something in the windows.
 By the way, in some of those windows you can see photos of Mickey Mouse, Andy Probert and others as a kind of in-joke.

-An avowed Star Trek fan, Probert remembered that in “The Apple” Kirk had told Scotty that, if necessary, he should separate the saucer section.
-So at Probert’s suggestion the model of the new Enterprise was designed to separate, even if this was never seen.
+An avowed Star Trek fan, Probert remembered that in “The Apple” Kirk had told Scotty that, if needed, he should separate the saucer section.
+So at Probert’s suggestion, the model of the new Enterprise was designed to separate, even though there were no plans to use this.